 A post-Thatcherite party?

-John Major (Prime Minister 1990-97) follwed some of the same policies of Thatcherism, with the privatisation of coal and railways, but he projected a less confrontational image.
-After his election victory in April 1992, his party was increasingly divided over Europe.
-Major was moderate pro-European and tried without success to reconcile two competing party factions — hard-line Eurosceptics wanted stronger resistance to what they saw as the encroaching power of the European Union, while a smaller pro-European group sought to keep British influence over a now rapidly integrating continent.
+Margaret Thatcher was a dominant but divisive figure who aroused both admiration and hostility within and beyond her party.
+Following her departure in November 1990, the party struggled for a decade and a half to develop an identity independent of her.
+Thatcher's immediate successor, John Major (Prime Minister 1990-97) to some extent represented the continuation of Thatcherism, with the privatisation of coal and railways, but he projected a less confrontational image.
+After a narrow general election victory in April 1992, his premiership was troubled by growing divisions over Europe.
+A moderate pro-European, Major sought without success to reconcile two competing party factions — hard-line Eurosceptics wanted stronger resistance to what they saw as the encroaching power of the European Union, while a smaller pro-European group sought to keep British influence over a now rapidly integrating continent.
 These divisions, together with a series of scandals and a growing sense of exhaustion on the part of the government, contributed to a devastating general election defeat in May 1997.

 The next three leaders of the party failed to unseat a triumphant Tony Blair, who successfully held the centre ground of British politics to win two more electoral victories for Labour in 2001 and 2005.
 William Hague, lain Duncan Smith and Michael Howard failed to distance themselves sufficiently from Thatcherism, which the public identified with a now discredited past.
 All three seemed unable to move the party beyond an association with traditional issues such as Europe, immigration and law and order.
-With an ageing membership and outdated policies, the party failed to appeal to an increasingly diverse society.
-In this period many wondered if Labour was now the natural party of government.
+With an ageing membership and outdated policies, the party failed to appeal to an increasingly diverse society

 Both Cameron and his successor, Theresa May, maintained that they stood on the side of ordinary people, rather than just the interests of a well-off elite.
 Where Thatcher had presented the Conservatives as the party of thrusting individualism, Cameron emphasised the bonds between people, arguing the case for co-operation between the state and the voluntary sector in building the 'Big Society'.
 The morally authoritarian tone of Thatcherism was replaced by, for example, support for the legalisation of gay marriage.
 In many ways the new approach seemed like an updated version of 'One Nation Conservatism'.